mu-semtech/ember-data-table/README.md

 * `lineNumbers` (optional): display a line number per table row (default: false).
 Must be true or false.

 By default the data table will make each column sortable.
 The search text box is only shown if the `filter` parameter is bound.
 Pagination is only shown if the pagination metadata is set on the model (see the [Ember Data Table Serializer mixin](https://github.com/mu-semtech/ember-data-table#serializer)).

-Note: the data table will update the `filter`, `sort` and `page` variables, but the user needs to handle the reloading of the data.
-The [Ember Data Table Route mixin](https://github.com/mu-semtech/ember-data-table#route) may be of use.

 ### Customizing the data table
 The way the data is shown in the table can be customized by defining a `content` block instead of a `fields` parameter.